QubesOS/qubes-core-admin/doc/qubes-storage.rst

   `volatile` volume.
 This property of DispVM's volatile volume is inherited from the template (but not for other types of VMs).
 For `volatile` volumes, this property defaults to :py:attr:`~qubes.storage.Pool.ephemeral_volatile`.
+- :py:attr:`~qubes.storage.Volume.encrypted` - whether the volume is encrypted
+  with persistent LUKS2.
+This can be set only on writable, ``save_on_stop``, non-snapshot, dom0-backed volumes (typically `private` on AppVM/StandaloneVM and `root` on TemplateVM/StandaloneVM).
+It is mutually exclusive with :py:attr:`~qubes.storage.Volume.ephemeral`.
+The LUKS passphrase is kept in qubesd memory only (via ``admin.vm.volume.SetPassphrase``) and is never written to disk or serialized into :file:`qubes.xml`.
+Enabling encryption on a volume that already contains data encrypts it in place; existing contents are preserved.
+Dirty volumes and volumes with revisions are refused.
+Disabling encryption is not implemented.
+The volume is unlocked on domain start (``cryptsetup open``) and closed on stop; start never formats an encrypted volume that is missing a LUKS header.

 The storage pool driver may define additional properties.